-Water at the nine sampling sites is tested and sampled every second week (18 samples per month) by our Water Utility Operator (see Appendix 4).
+Water at the nine sampling sites is tested and sampled every second week by our Water Utility Operator, see Appendix 4.
 Samples are tested on-site for temperature and chlorine residual, and the results are recorded.
 Samples are taken in accordance with the 20th Edition of Standard Methods for the Examination of Water and Wastewater, placed in a sterile bottle, sealed, identified by location with time of day noted, placed in a cooler, and delivered to a certified laboratory for testing (Caro Environmental Services in Kelowna).
-The water is tested for total coliform, and faecal coliform counts.
+The water is tested for total coliform, and E. Coli counts.
 All results are returned to Interior Health.
 If there is a positive test result, the local Health Office contacts the Director of Operations.
 Depending on the location and type of positive test result, the City will institute one or more of the following:

-- a. further testing to confirm the previous test results; - b. main flushing to remove stagnant water; - c. disinfection, if it appears to have contamination from an outside source; and - d.
-Boil Water Advisory, if there is a health risk to users.
+- a) further testing to confirm the previous test results; - b) main flushing to remove stagnant water; - c) disinfection, if it appears to have contamination from an outside source; and - d) Boil Water Advisory, if there is a health risk to users.

-Supplementary to the Interior Health requirement for the bi-weekly testing of water within the distribution system, the City has instituted a weekly testing program of 17 additional sites that are tested for temperature and chlorine residual.
+Supplementary to the Interior Health requirement for the bi-weekly testing of water within the distribution system, the City has instituted an additional testing program.
+Random sites are periodically tested for temperature and chlorine residual.
 These sites are located in key locations on the extremities of the system known to have low flow or stagnant water conditions.
 This ensures that no biological re-growth is occurring within the system.
 Where either of these parameters reaches the set limits, flushing to refresh the water supply is instituted.

-The health of our water system and public trust in it are things the City takes seriously.
+The health of our water system and public trust in it are issues the City takes seriously.
 Our Utilities Division staff work closely with Interior Health so that a program is in place that ensures our citizens are provided with safe and healthy drinking water.